Personal boundaries: Usage and application

+Setting and enforcing boundaries is usually emotionally uncomfortable and requires effort from the person setting the boundary.

-Co-Dependents Anonymous recommends setting limits on what members will do to and for people and on what members will allow people to do to and for them, as part of their efforts to establish autonomy from being controlled by other people’s thoughts, feelings and problems.
+Co-Dependents Anonymous recommends setting limits on what members will do to and for people and on what members will allow people to do to and for them, as part of their efforts to establish autonomy from being controlled by other people's thoughts, feelings and problems.

 The National Alliance on Mental Illness tells its members that establishing and maintaining values and boundaries will improve the sense of security, stability, predictability and order, in a family even when some members of the family resist.
 NAMI contends that boundaries encourage a more relaxed, nonjudgmental atmosphere and that the presence of boundaries need not conflict with the need for maintaining an understanding atmosphere.

-Overview
+Process

-Boundary setting is the practice of openly communicating and asserting personal values as way to preserve and protect against having them compromised or violated.
+Boundary setting is the practice of openly communicating and asserting personal values as a way to preserve and protect against having them compromised or violated.
 The three critical aspects of managing personal boundaries are: